Disease/Disorder

 Patients who undergo a solid organ transplant are living longer lives making the short- and long-term recovery the most important priority; rehabilitation will play a critical role in this goal, seeking to take these patients to their highest level of function.

-The existing clinical guidelines will provide direction on the anticipated morbidity areas that these survivors may encounter throughout their life span, including organ rejection, infections, cardiovascular/renal disease, diabetes, osteoporosis and cancer, among some.
-Rehabilitation specialists should take into consideration these potential complications in all stages of care to timely refer and/or a adjust treatment plans.16, 29 From the rehabilitation perspective, it is recommended that a functional and medical baseline be established before surgery, which includes mobility status, use of assistive devices, level of independence in activities of daily living, community and household activities, cognition, communication, as well as vocation.30
+The existing clinical guidelines will provide direction on the anticipated morbidity areas that these survivors may encounter throughout their life span, including organ rejection, infections, cardiovascular/renal disease, diabetes, osteoporosis, and cancer, among some.
+Rehabilitation specialists should take into consideration these potential complications in all stages of care to timely refer and/or a adjust treatment plans.16,33 From the rehabilitation perspective, it is recommended that a functional and medical baseline be established before surgery, which includes mobility status, use of assistive devices, level of independence in activities of daily living, community and household activities, cognition, communication, as well as vocation.34

 At different disease stages

 Due to the duration of time a patient may be waiting for a donor, physical deconditioning may play a role on the patient’s decremental functional activity.
-In both end-stage kidney disease and end-stage liver disease, frailty, cardiovascular fitness and sarcopenia will not only influence the patient’s ability to recovered functional abilities but may play a role as well on the post – surgical clinical and functional outcomes and mortality risk.31
+In both end-stage kidney disease and end-stage liver disease, frailty, cardiovascular fitness and sarcopenia will not only influence the patient’s ability to recovered functional abilities but may play a role as well on the post – surgical clinical and functional outcomes and mortality risk.35 Prehabilitation has acquired a critical role previous to the surgical procedure, influencing the patient’s general state and physical condition.
+Scholarly work has significantly expanded and shows that Prehabilitation protocols can improve physical fitness, exercise capacity, decrease the hospital post operatory length of stay, the educational awareness about the role of conditioning and nutrition, and consequently the patient’s quality of life.36

 Adjusted exercise routines and training, even of two weeks duration, before surgical events may improve the patient’s physiologic state.
-Pre-operative rehabilitation, also known as prehab, can be as simple as daily pedometer-based-walking routines, and it has shown to improve cardiorespiratory fitness, self-reported physical function and pain.
-32 Benefits of prehab is stronger for liver than for kidney transplanted patients.33
+Pre-operative routines can include daily pedometer-based-walking routines, breathing exercises, flexibility training, aerobic training, resistance training, movement of the thorax, warm up and cool downs, and mindfulness activities, among others.36 In general Prehabilitation has shown to improve cardiorespiratory fitness, self-reported physical function and pain.37 Benefits of prehab is stronger for liver than for kidney transplanted patients.38

 New onset/acute

-Rehabilitation after solid organ transplant starts immediately after surgery, where the initial focus is on maintenance of bodily systems, as well as pulmonary hygiene and chest wall mobility in order to assist with the ventilator/supplemental oxygen weaning process.30 The rehabilitation team must take into consideration that this population has more immediate transfers or readmissions to an acute hospital within the first week of its rehabilitation admission.34
+Rehabilitation after solid organ transplant starts immediately after surgery, where the initial focus is on maintenance of bodily systems, as well as pulmonary hygiene and chest wall mobility in order to assist with the ventilator/supplemental oxygen weaning process.34 The rehabilitation team must take into consideration that this population has more immediate transfers or readmissions to an acute hospital within the first week of its rehabilitation admission.39

 Preventive measures towards complications from immobilization such as contractures, DVT, pulmonary embolism, as well as skin maintenance and preservation of bowel/bladder function are imperative.
-The use of bedside isometric exercise protocols may help in the prevention of disuse atrophy of major muscle groups.30 Rehabilitation programs include maintaining/improving ROM, transfer/gait training, posture, and pulmonary toileting assuring adequate gas exchange through airway clearance, endurance/activity tolerance and functional mobility.
+The use of bedside isometric exercise protocols may help in the prevention of disuse atrophy of major muscle groups.34 Rehabilitation programs include maintaining and improving ROM, transfer/gait training, posture, and pulmonary toileting assuring adequate gas exchange through airway clearance, endurance/activity tolerance and functional mobility.

 Subacute